marcomuser/tsxfm/README.md

 ### How do I configure this?

-You don't! tsxfm does not offer any configuration options.
+The tsxfm tool is designed to be straightforward and minimalistic, and as such, it does not introduce any additional configuration options of its own.

+By default, tsxfm attempts to locate a `tsconfig.json` file starting from the current working directory.
+When found, it uses the configuration options defined in the tsconfig and shares them with esbuild.
+It's important to note that not all tsconfig options have a direct impact on the transformation process.
+For specific details on which options are respected and how they affect the transformation process, please refer to the [esbuild documentation](https://esbuild.github.io/content-types/#tsconfig-json).

+If tsxfm cannot automatically locate your tsconfig.json file, you can define the `TSXFM_TSCONFIG_PATH` environment variable.
+This variable lets you explicitly set the path to your TypeScript configuration file relative to the current working directory.

-### How do I do Subpath imports?
+### How should I create module path mappings?

-Use [Node.js subpath imports](https://nodejs.org/api/packages.html#subpath-imports) in your package.json.
-They are natively supported by Node.js, TypeScript, esbuild and similar build tools.
-Node.js subpath imports should be preferred over TypeScript paths mappings for the same reason [why ts-node](https://typestrong.org/ts-node/docs/paths#why-is-this-not-built-in-to-ts-node) does not natively support the latter.
+In your project, it's recommended to adopt [Node.js subpath imports](https://nodejs.org/api/packages.html#subpath-imports) configured in your package.json.
+These subpath imports are natively supported by Node.js, TypeScript, esbuild and similar build tools.

+This preference for subpath imports over TypeScript path mappings is driven by the original design of the paths feature.
+Paths in TypeScript serve to describe module mappings that are expected to already be handled by the targeted runtime.
+This design encourages the use of imports that Node.js natively understands.

+As a practical implication, tsxfm (like [ts-node](https://typestrong.org/ts-node/docs/paths#why-is-this-not-built-in-to-ts-node)) adheres to this design philosophy and does not alter Node.js' module resolution behavior to implement TypeScript paths mappings.
+By adopting subpath imports in your package.json, you ensure that your project seamlessly integrates with the broader Node.js ecosystem.

 ### How is `tsxfm` different from [`tsx`](https://github.com/esbuild-kit/tsx)?